 Hutchinson v.
 Proxmire (1979) ruled that Congress members, in this case Senator William Proxmire, pictured here in 1963, do not have protection under the Constitution or First Amendment for libelous statements made outside Congress.
 (Image via US Senate, public domain)

 In Hutchinson v.
 Proxmire, 443 U.S. 111 (1979), the Supreme Court ruled that neither the speech or debate clause (Article 1, 6) nor the First Amendment’s guarantee of free speech protects members of Congress against libel for statements that they make outside Congress.

-Comments protected by First Amendment
+Appeals court said Proxmire's comments were protected by the First Amendment

 The Seventh Circuit Court of Appeals had ruled that the award’s connection with legislative business was grounds for immunity.
 The appeals court also determined that Proxmire’s comments regarding the wasteful spending of government funds were protected by the First Amendment and that Hutchinson was a public figure, therefore proof of “actual malice” was required as mandated by New York Times Co. v.
 Sullivan (1964).

 Supreme Court said comments were neither 'essential' nor protected by the First Amendment

 Writing for the Court, Chief Justice Warren E. Burger reversed and remanded the lower court’s decision.
 The Court held that the speech or debate clause did not provide absolute privilege from liability for statements not related to the “essential deliberation” of Congress.
 Burger noted that individual views expressed in newsletters and press releases were not privileged as part of the “informing function” of Congress.